transistorsoft/bggeo-webview-test/README.md

 ## Testing

 The background-geolocation should engage each time the device travels about 200 meters from its last known position, tracking the device for as long as the device remains in motion.
-When the device stops in the same position for 5 minutes, the plugin will turn of location-updates and iOS will suspend the app in the background.
+When the device stops in the same position for 5 minutes, the plugin will turn off location-updates and iOS will suspend the app in the background.

 After launching the app the first time, and enabling the *Enabled Toggle*, you can terminate the app.